 - Filling out the SBA loan application is a necessary step for homeowners and renters to be considered for some other forms of disaster assistance.

-- If the SBA is unable to approve a loan, the applicant may be referred back to FEMA for some other disaster aid.
-Applicants may be awarded assistance to repair or replace destroyed personal items, clothing, vehicles, etc.
+- If the SBA is unable to approve a loan, the applicant may be referred back to FEMA for some other type of disaster aid.
+Applicants may be approved for assistance to repair or replace destroyed personal items, such as clothing and vehicles.

 - Homeowners and renters may borrow up to $40,000 to repair/replace personal property.

-- Businesses may borrow up to $2 million for any combination of property damage or economic injury.
+- Businesses may borrow up to $2 million at interest rates as low as 4.0 percent for any combination of property damage or economic injury.